ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 - Vapor
 ---

 Vapor has been our go-to framework when we develop backend solutions at Nodes since January 2017.
-A lot has happened during the past year, specially when we saw Vapor 2 got released back in May.
+A lot has happened during the past year, especially when we saw Vapor 2 got released back in May.
 Our overall opinion is that Vapor 2 has been a mature and a fairly feature-rich framework we've been enjoying working with.
 That said, there's still some room for improvement, which has made us follow the development of Vapor 3 with excitement.

 As of writing this post, the latest version of the next major version of Vapor is [3.0 Beta 1](https://github.com/vapor/vapor/releases/tag/3.0.0-beta.1).
-Although the major version hasn't yet hit a stable version, we wanted to take aside some time to have a look at how these changes will affect our daily work.
+Although the major version hasn't yet hit a stable version, we wanted to take some time to have a look at how these changes will affect our daily work.
 We have developed and help maintain around 25+ customer projects and 30+ open source packages so it's important for us to know the amount of changes needed in order to migrate these projects to Vapor 3.

 ## Our focus areas